SabreTools/MPF/CHANGELIST.md

 - Remove unused progress bar
 - Disable all UI elements on protect scan
 - Account for menu items for disable/enable
+- Allow check and IRD most of the time

 ### 3.2.4 (2024-11-24)